 - Scope of care

 - Generosity of doctors’ time

-We’ve tested all of the major players – and honorary mentions go to Sherpaa, MeMD, LiveHealth Online, HealthSapiens and Maven – but will spotlight the group that, for different reasons, impress us most, as you’ll discover below.
+We’ve tested all of the major players – and honorary mentions go to Sherpaa, MeMD, LiveHealth Online, HealthSapiens, and Maven – but will spotlight the group that impresses us most, for reasons you’ll discover below.

 BEST FOR MOST PEOPLE